 I’ve been trying to get into Carl Hiaasen at the urging of a friend who enjoys him quite a bit.
 The early books with his off-beat humor don’t quite grab me.
 However, this mystery co-written with Bill Montalbano works quite well.

-Behind the Iron Curtain that was Communist China in the 1980’s evolves a murder mystery.
+Behind the Iron Curtain that was Communist China in the 1980s evolved a murder mystery.
 At first, David’s death seems to be typical of the tourists that come to China.
-They begin eating the rich, fatty foods such as duck and it’s too much for them.
+They begin eating rich, fatty foods such as duck and it’s too much for them.
 However, Stratton has a feeling there’s more to it.
 There’s also more to Stratton than meets the eye.

 A Death in China is a great book.
 The two authors weave a tale that is slow to give out clues and pulls the reader along for the ride to the eventual conclusion.
 I wanted to get there – I wanted to know what happened.
 At the same time, I kept guessing (and guessing wrongly) as to what was going on.
 They take the reader through communist China and through the politics that pervaded it at the time.